 It is nice to be important, but it is important to be nice.

-During my undergraduate studies, I volunteered as a team leader at the Peer Support Centre that offered peer counseling to students.
-As a team, we were responsible for hosting events to promote mental health and the Centre to students, staff and the campus community in general.
+During my undergraduate studies, I volunteer as a team leader at my university’s Peer Support Centre that provided peer counseling to students.
+As a team, we were responsible for hosting events that promote mental health and the Peer Support Centre to students, staff and the campus community in general.

-The idea was inspired by acknowledging that young people carry important knowledge regarding their mental well-being.
-By providing them a platform to share their messages, young people can inspire and support their peers, and foster a sense of community that supports mental wellness and mental health among young adults.
+The idea was inspired by the acknowledgment that young people carry important knowledge regarding their mental well-being.
+By providing them a platform to share their messages, young people can inspire and support their peers and foster a sense of community that supports mental wellness and mental health among young adults.

 . . .